 Diagnostic Imaging Services

-The Radiology Department at Artesia General Hospital is the only facility in the region with accreditation from the American College of Radiology in all five imaging modalities, including CT, Ultrasound, MRI, Nuclear Medicine and Mammography.
+Artesia General Hospital is the only facility in the region with accreditation from the American College of Radiology in all five imaging modalities, including CT, Ultrasound, MRI, Nuclear Medicine and Mammography.
 We provide comprehensive diagnostic and therapeutic testing and treatments—both at the hospital’s main campus in Artesia and at the Carlsbad Open MRI & Imaging Center, an Outpatient Department of Artesia General Hospital.
 We use state-of-the-art equipment to provide non-invasive viewing of soft tissue, blood vessels and the skeletal system in a friendly, patient-centered environment.
 Our expertise spans all modalities of radiology to include:

 - Bone Density